Introduction to PostgreSQL ORDER BY DESC

 We will use the LENGTH() function in the ORDER BY clause for sorting the result set as per the length of the firstName column.
 Consider the following SQL statement to understand the same, SELECT id, firstName, lastName, email, contact FROM Tenants ORDER BY LENGTH(firstName) DESC;

-In the above SQL statement, we have specified the ORDER BY clause with LENGTH(firstName), which returns us the length of the firstName characters for each row and specifies the DESC keyword, which specifies the descending order.
+In the above SQL statement, we have specified the ORDER BY clause with LENGTH(firstName), which returns us the length of the firstName characters for each row, and the DESC keyword, which specifies the descending order.

 Illustrate the result of the above statement by using the following snapshot: